JOS Watergraafsmeer: 21st century: Hoofdklasse and other leagues

-JOS Watergraafsmeer's Sunday first team were promoted to the Hoofdklasse ahead of the 2009-10 season, where the finished in 3rd place.
+JOS Watergraafsmeer's Sunday first team were promoted to the Hoofdklasse ahead of the 2009–10 season, where the finished in 3rd place.
 The top 3 clubs are automatically promoted leading to JOS competing in the Sunday Hoofdklasse A the following season, relegating back to the Eerste Divisie.

 In 2014, the club's Sunday team were promoted back to the Hoofdklasse, playing on the highest level of Amateur football and the fourth tier in the Netherlands once more.
 While competing in the 2014–15 KNVB Cup, the team advanced to the Second Round of the competition after defeating VV Noordwijk in a 2–1 win, where they then faced the first team of AFC Ajax marking the first official Amsterdam derby to be contest in the city since 1983.
 On 24 September 2014 the two teams meet at the historic Olympic Stadium where JOS Watergaafsmeer would be eliminated in a 9–0 loss, in which Ajax striker Arkadiusz Milik scored six goals.
 Davey van ’t Schip, the Son of former Ajax player and assistant manager John van 't Schip was playing for JOS Watergraafsmeer in the match as well.

+In the 2023–24 season, JOS Watergaafsmeer finished 3rd in the Vierde Divisie A, qualifying for the promotion playoffs.
+After defeating VV Staphorst 5–4 on aggregate in the first round, JOS Watergaafsmeer lost to RKSV HBC in the final.
+However, due to the withdrawal of OSS '20 from the Derde Divisie, JOS Watergaafsmeer entered a single-elimination playoff tournament with the three other losing finalists.
+JOS Watergaafsmeer lost 3–2 to GVV Unitas in the semifinal of this tournament.